 This article has links to products and services we love, which we may make commission from.

 White sand beaches and blue turquoise water in – Scotland?
 That can’t be right!
 You bet your bottom it is.
-These are the kinds of sights that you can see along Scotland’s North Coast 500 road a.k.a. “the Scottish Route 66” and the following North Coast 500 campsites are not to be missed.
-This guide will include official campsites with options for campervans on the North Coast 500.
+These are the kinds of sights that you can see along Scotland’s North Coast 500 road, a.k.a. “the Scottish Route 66,” and the following North Coast 500 campsites are not to be missed.

 Why Camp Along the North Coast 500?

-Besides the tropical-like scenery, you’ll be able to enjoy the grandeur of the Highlands with its emerald hills and lochs (lakes), while driving along this road.
-What more could nature/adventure enthusiasts ask for?
+Besides the tropical-like scenery, you’ll enjoy the Highlands’ hills and lochs (lakes) while driving along this road.

 If you prefer to book self-contained apartments, here’s our guide.